Get exclusive member benefits & effect social change. Join Today

-Your mitral valve is located on the left side of your heart, between two chambers, the atrium and the ventricle.
-Blood is pumped from the left atrium through the mitral valve and into the left ventricle on its way to the aorta.
-The mitral valve allows blood to pass through but prevents it from flowing back.
+The mitral valve is located on the left side of your heart, between two chambers: the atrium (upper) and the ventricle (lower).
+Blood is pumped from the left atrium, through the mitral valve, and into the left ventricle on its way to the aorta.
+The healthy mitral valve allows blood to pass through, but prevents it from flowing back.

-In mitral valve stenosis, also known as mitral stenosis, the mitral valve opening is narrowed.
-This means that not enough blood can flow through it, which can lead to a variety of issues, including fatigue, blood clots, and heart failure.
+Mitral valve stenosis, also known as mitral stenosis, is when the mitral valve opening is narrowed.
+This means that not enough blood can flow through it.
+This can lead to a variety of issues, including fatigue, difficulty breathing, blood clots, and heart failure.

 Scarring caused by rheumatic fever is the leading cause of mitral valve stenosis.
-Although rheumatic fever is common in some countries, it is becoming rare in the United States.
-Consequently, mitral valve stenosis is also uncommon in the United States, according to the National Institutes of Health (NIH).
+Although rheumatic fever is common in some countries, it is has become rare in the United States due to early recognition and treatment of streptococcal infections.

-According to the Merck Manual Home Health Handbook, most U.S. cases of mitral stenosis are in older adults who had rheumatic fever before the widespread use of antibiotics or in people who have moved from countries where rheumatic fever is common (Merck).
+According to the American Heart Association (AHA), most U.S. cases of mitral stenosis are in older adults who had rheumatic fever before the widespread use of antibiotics.
+It is also more likely to occur in people who have moved from countries where rheumatic fever is common.

 A congenital heart defect may cause mitral valve stenosis in a baby.
-Babies born with this condition usually need surgery.
+Babies born with this condition usually need surgery, according to medical journal Research in Cardiovascular Medicine.

-In rare cases, calcium may build up and cause narrowing of the mitral valve.
-Other rare causes for mitral valve stenosis include:
+In rare cases, calcium may build up and lead to narrowing of the mitral valve.
+Other, more rare causes for mitral valve stenosis include:

 If mitral valve stenosis is severe, you may feel your heart fluttering or beating rapidly.